-Two other projects are associated with the new focus at PSP on health psychology.
+Two projects are associated with the focus at PSP on health psychology.
 These are the Pathways to Sleep project and the Four Tier Analysis project.

 The Pathways to Sleep Inventory (PSI) is currently being continually updates.
 Those taking PSI can review more than 70 pathways to more successful sleep.
 A series of essays are being prepared based on the four major clusters of sleep pathways: (1) healthy life habist, (2) preparation for sleep, (3) sleep environments and (4) sleep-inducing substances.

 Three essays have been published at this point based on a four-tier framework for provision of health-based coaching and health psychology services:

-Finally, the Edge of Knowledge center is home to the new Institute for Public Policy and Psychology.
+The Edge of Knowledge center is home to the new Institute for Public Policy and Psychology.
 This institute has been established to further investigations in the challenging field of political psychology.
 Focus is being placed on such topics as the assumptive worlds of psychopathology, the bias of research on social biases, and the creation of societal myths regarding noted political figures.
 This institute is also home to the Don Quixote Project which has to do with the narcissism and trauma to be found in contemporary organizations and other social systems.